codedius/wdc/README.md

 # WebDriver Client (wdc)
-A Go client library for accessing a remote Selenium session and perform inspections.
-Partially (see full list of implemented members below) Complies W3C [specifications](https://www.w3.org/TR/webdriver/).
+A Go client library for accessing a remote Selenium session and perform page inspections.
+Partially (see full list of implemented members in the [doc](https://pkg.go.dev/github.com/codedius/wdc?tab=doc)) complies W3C [specifications](https://www.w3.org/TR/webdriver/).
 Library is intended to be as simple as possible and not claiming to be full-fledged Selenium client.
 If you’re looking for that kind of client you can try another awsome project [selenium-go](https://github.com/tebeka/selenium).

 ## Installation
 Use the following command to download this module: